-Water containers often.
-In hot weather, they usually need watering daily and may even need watering twice a day -- especially thirsty plants such as fuchsia, impatiens and hibiscus.
+In hot weather, containers usually need watering daily and may even need watering twice a day— especially thirsty plants such as fuchsia, impatiens and hibiscus.
 If the container soil dries out and gets so hard that water runs rapidly down the inside surface of the pot, set the pot in a bowl or bucket of water halfway up the container's sides.
 After a couple of hours, the soil will rehydrate.

 Every time you water container plants, pinch off yellowing or problem foliage and spent flower blooms to encourage more lush growth and flowers.

 Fertilize every two weeks to assure plenty of growth and bloom.
 Use a bloom-booster fertilizer with flowering plants.

 Petunias getting ratty-looking?
 It's a good idea to cut all your annuals back by one- to two-thirds to encourage fuller, bushier growth with more flowers.
 In Zones 3-5, if your cool-season annuals such as snapdragons and lobelia have made it through summer's heat (they often die out in July and August), cut them back by about half to encourage a fresh flush of growth and bloom in the cooler temperatures of fall.

 Deadheading flowers not only keeps your landscape tidy-looking, it also encourages certain flowers to bloom more.

 In Zones 4-6, stop fertilizing roses (as well as any other trees and shrubs).
 Fertilization will encourage new, tender growth that will get zapped by winter cold.